 Shattuck grew steadily through the first decades of the century, due to its location on the railroad.
 In 1920 the Santa Fe Railway completed a new line from Shattuck to Spearman, in the Texas Panhandle, connecting to Colorado markets.
 The town sheltered 1,490 inhabitants in 1930 and supported seven grocers, five restaurants, four elevators, a mattress factory, and a flour mill.
 Cream stations and produce dealers were also active.
 After losing about two hundred during the Great Depression, by 1950 the community had recovered to 1,692.
 Businesses active during the post–World War II decades included the usual grain and produce buyers, implements dealers, and feed/seed dealers typical of a moderate-sized agricultural service center.
 Providing medical care was Newman Memorial Hospital, locally called "the Mayo of the Plains," founded in 1908 as Northwest Sanatorium by Dr. O. C. Newman, who later trained at the Mayo Clinic.
 In the 1920s and 1930s he enlarged the building and in 1949 gave the hospital to the city for municipal health care.
 The facility has served a four-state region throughout the century.

 Shattuck's population remained steady through the 1960s and reached its peak at 1,759 in 1980.
-Representing the region's heritage, the Shattuck Windmill Museum and Park exhibits thirty-nine reconstructed early-day windmills and a dugout house.
+Representing the region's heritage, the Shattuck Windmill Museum and Park exhibits more than fifty reconstructed early-day windmills and a dugout house.
 The First State Bank (NR 83004170) and Shattuck National Bank (NR 83004171) buildings are listed in the National Register of Historic Places.
 As the twentieth century ended, large reunions of German-Russian families such as the Schoenhals and Pshigodas still occurred annually, and a Heritage Fest was held each summer and a Harvest Fest each autumn.
 Shattuck native and music composer Val Johns, author of "I'd Like to Teach the World to Sing" and recipient of two Grammys and an Academy Award, has resided there since retiring.
 In 2000 the census recorded 1,274 inhabitants.
 In 2010 Shattuck had grown to 1,356 and remained the largest town in Ellis County.

 See also: SETTLEMENT PATTERNS